AgentMC/Sao20/Translate/En/Part9.md

 But Kirito, as if responding to Ronye’s callout, casually stretched his right hand down from the sky.
 There was a long black sword shining gold in the sunset in it.
 Kirito’s divine object, "Sword of the Night Sky".

-Three minions opened their mouths to the limit, and tried to breath a dark-colored ray.
+Three minions opened their mouths to the limit, ready to breath a dark-colored ray.

 Suddenly the surroundings rapidly darkened.